emacs-lsp/lsp-java/README.md

 wget http://download.eclipse.org/jdtls/snapshots/jdt-language-server-latest.tar.gz -O /tmp/jdt-latest.tar
 tar xf /tmp/jdt-latest.tar -C ~/.emacs.d/eclipse.jdt.ls/server/
 ```
+### Spacemacs
+[lsp-java](https://github.com/emacs-lsp/lsp-java) is included in spacemacs (for now only on the dev branch).
+If you are using the development version of
+spacemacs you can simply add `(java :variables java-backend 'lsp)` to `dotspacemacs-configuration-layers`.

 ### Install LSP Java
 The recommended way to install LSP Java is via `package.el` - the built-in package